Ditcheat

-Ditcheat is a village and civil parish 4.5 mi south of Shepton Mallet, and 2.5 mi north-west of Castle Cary, in the Mendip district of Somerset, England.
+Ditcheat is a village and civil parish 4.5 mi south of Shepton Mallet, and 2.5 mi north-west of Castle Cary, in Somerset, England.
 Besides the village, the parish has four hamlets: Wraxall, Lower Wraxall, Alhampton and Sutton.

 History

 In the Domesday Book of 1086, Ditcheat belonged to Glastonbury Abbey and contained 36 families.
 The parish of Ditcheat was part of the Whitstone Hundred.

 Nearby main roads are the A37, 1.5 mi west of the village, connecting Bristol and Yeovil, and the A371, 1 mi east, connecting Shepton Mallet and Wincanton.
 It lies near the River Brue which is crossed by Ansford bridge which dates from 1823.
 Boulter's Bridge which spans the River Alham is of medieval origin and has been designated as a Scheduled Ancient Monument.
 The parish is close to the Roman Fosse Way.

 The Manor House is a 17th-century manor house built by Sir Ralph Hopton.